COVID-19 in Nepal

-To address the need for a shortage of oxygen in our community, we set up an oxygen manufacturing plant at Siddhasthali Rural Community Hospital.
+To address the need for shortages of oxygen in our community, we set up an oxygen manufacturing plant at Siddhasthali Rural Community Hospital with grant assistance from Direct Relief.
 The plant produced oxygen-filled cylinders which were distributed to government hospitals and people in need.
 Read more about the oxygen shortages from Direct Relief.

 Free Helpline Service

-We established Toll-Free Helpline Service for COVID-19 patients.
-We employed a field community counsellor who attended phone calls and made follow-ups to COVID-19 patients and their family members on home quarantine.
+We established Toll-Free Helpline Service for COVID-19 patients with help from Plympton Rotary and CHANCE for Nepal (UK).
+We employed a field community counsellor who attended phone calls and made follow-ups with COVID-19 patients and their family members on home quarantine.
 The counsellor provided non-clinical advice, practical support and counselling including details about the isolation period and what contacts should do if they have or develop symptoms of COVID-19.
 Read more about the helpline service from Rotary Great Britain and Ireland.

 Medical Assistance for Air Transport